Understanding Cardiovascular Conditions

 Identify Common Infections Linked to High Blood Pressure

 In laboratory studies, infected mice have shown a significant increase in circulation force, suggesting a direct connection between CMV and hypertension.
-Dr. Clyde Crumpacker notes that "the CMV virus is increasing the expression of renin, an enzyme directly involved in causing high levels in the circulatory system."
+Dr. Clyde Crumpacker notes that “the CMV virus is increasing the expression of renin, an enzyme directly involved in causing high blood pressure levels in the circulatory system.”
 This information can be alarming, but it’s important to understand that you’re not alone in facing these challenges.

 The central node represents the main topic, while the branches show different infections.
 Each infection's sub-branches provide more details about their impact on blood pressure and health.